 MEET THE CAST

-Bob Colbert (Stephano) is thrilled to be taking part in another production with Poor Yorick’s Players, having appeared in Comedy of Errors, Measure for Measure, and Twelfth Night.
+Bob Colbert (Apemantus) Bob is thrilled to be taking part in another production with Poor Yorick’s Players, having appeared in The Tempest, Comedy of Errors, Measure for Measure, and Twelfth Night.
 Bob has also performed with such Pittsburgh theater companies as Steel City Shakespeare Center (where he recently directed and acted in The Merry Wives of Windsor), Pittsburgh Shakespeare in the Parks, and Gemini Children’s Theatre.
 At Gemini, Bob performs in both their mainstage shows and their field trip/school outreach program.
 Enjoy the show!

-Alexandra Hellinger (Ferdinand) is thrilled to be joining Poor Yorick’s Players in The Tempest.
-This is her first show with the company and she has had a wonderful time and has met so many lovely people!
-Recently, Alexandra was in Pittsburgh Shakespeare in the Parks production of Twelfth Night.
+Alexandra Hellinger (Painter / Timandra / Senator 2) Alexandra is thrilled to be joining Poor Yorick’s Players yet again in Timon of Athens.
+This is her second show with the company as she was recently seen in The Tempest and she has had a wonderful time with so many great people.
 A Seton Hill University graduate, Alexandra recently finished up her 2022-2023 tour with Saltworks Theatre Company and is excited to be joining the tour again for the 2023-2024 season.
-This summer, you can catch her performing puppet shows with the Roving Art Cart at the various parks of Pittsburgh and in Timon of Athens, Poor Yorick’s next show!
+This summer and fall you can catch her assistant directing and choreographing Pittsburgh Shakespeare in the Park’s all female production of Antony and Cleopatra as well as some puppets shows with Puppets for Pittsburgh.
 She would like to thank her wonderful family and friends for always continuing to support her!

-Tori McKeehan (Miranda) Tori is excited to make her return to the stage with Poor Yorick’s Players!
-No stranger to the stage, this is Tori’s 45th production, and she is thrilled to be making her return after a Covid hiatus.
+Tori McKeehan (Lucullus / Isidor / Bandit 1 / Soldier 1) Tori is excited to return to the stage for the second time this summer with Poor Yorick’s Players!
+No stranger to the stage, this is Tori’s 46th production, and she is thrilled to be making her return after a Covid hiatus.
 In her real life, she works as an Immigration Paralegal for a law firm.
-Thank you to her parents, her siblings and most importantly, her dog Nightshade.
+Thank you to her parents, her siblings, her wonderful partner Nick and most importantly, her dog Nightshade.
 Please enjoy the show!

-John Henry Steelman (Prospero) John Henry has been in seven previous Poor Yorick productions, including the title roles of King Lear and Henry IV, Part 2.
-Last spring he directed Measure for Measure here.
-Most recently he appeared as Ralph Crane, the editor of the First Folio, in The Book of Will (Butler Little Theatre).
+John Henry Steelman (Lucius / Varro / Bandit 2 / Soldier 2) John Henry has been in eight previous Poor Yorick productions, including the title roles of King Lear and Henry IV, Part 2 and most recently Prospero in The Tempest.
+Last year he directed Measure for Measure here.
 Favorite Shakespearean roles performed elsewhere include Feste in Twelfth Night (Hobnob Theatre and Indiana Players, 20 years apart), Duncan in Macbeth (PICT), and Leonato in Much Ado About Nothing (South Park).
-He and his wife, Sara, also coach the IPI Shakespeare Team, which competes in Pittsburgh Public Theater’s annual Shakespeare Monologue and Scene Contest.
-Later this summer you will be able to see him in Timon of Athens here.
+He and his wife, Sara, also coach the IPI Shakespeare Team.
+They are proud to report that one of their students won the award for Best Upper Division Monologue in Pittsburgh Public Theater’s Annual Monologue and Scene Contest this past year.

-Betsy Novotny (Stage Manager) Betsy is pleased as punch to return Poor Yorick’s Players!
+Betsy Novotny ( Sempronius / Caphis / Bandit 3 / Soldier 3 and Costumer) Betsy is pleased as punch to return Poor Yorick’s Players!
 She is a BFA graduate of Clarion University.
 Her previous Yorick credits include The Comedy of Errors (Dromio of Syracuse), The Merchant of Venice (Nerissa), and Twelfth Night (Clown).
 Love to the Fam, the cats, and Darling.